MahmoudWafdy/personal-website/README.md

 SASS was used to enhance the maintainability of the stylesheets, providing variables, nesting, and other features to streamline the styling process.

 ## Live Website
-Visit the live website [here](https://your-live-website-url.com).
+Visit the live website [My website](https://github.com/MahmoudWafdy/personal-website/tree/main).

 ## Repository
-Find the source code in this [GitHub repository](https://github.com/your-username/landing-page).
+Find the source code in this [GitHub repository](https://github.com/MahmoudWafdy/personal-website/tree/main).

 ## How to Run